SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 SULFUR-CONTAINING AMINO ACIDS

 These include the amino acids methionine, cysteine, homocysteine and taurine.
-Homocysteine and taurine are not involved in proteins, but they are sometimes considered Òfree amino acidsÓ.
+Homocysteine and taurine are not involved in proteins, but they are sometimes considered “free amino acids”.

 These are among the most important chemicals in the body.
 The first two of them assist with the flexibility of connective tissue, and they are also absolutely essential for detoxification in the liver and elsewhere.

-Taurine is also important as an anti-oxidant, membrane stabilizer, neurotransmitter, needed to form one of the bile acids, and is needed to maintain the fluid balance inside of cells.
+Taurine is critical as an anti-oxidant, membrane stabilizer, neurotransmitter, needed to form one of the bile acids, and is needed to maintain the fluid balance inside of cells.
 It is very abundant in the body, and is only found in animal foods such as meats.

 Isolated supplements.
-Sulfur-containing amino acids are also sold as isolated supplements such as L-taurine, N-acetyl-cysteine, methionine, cysteine and others.
+Sulfur-containing amino acids are also sold as isolated supplements such as N-acetyl-cysteine or NAC, methionine, cysteine, and taurine.

 All are very mild and fairly safe chelators.
-Sulfur-containing amino acids, specifically, are mild chelators.
 This means they can bind with metals in the body such as copper, lead and a few others.

 DISULFIDE BONDS IN CONNECTIVE TISSUE